The Department of Public Safety is pleased to offer the following services to members of the Harding Community:

 Major steps have been taken to increase night time visibility on campus.
 All areas of campus are now well lit.
 Parking lots are constantly monitored to ensure all lights are working properly and there is sufficient lighting in each parking lot.
 All concerns regarding lighting are seriously considered and addressed.

 Every residence hall has a live-in manager and several resident assistants.
-Women's residence halls have a monitor on duty from 9:45 a.m. until midnight weekdays and from 7 a.m. until midnight on weekends.
-The men's residence halls have a monitor on duty during the evening hours.
+All residence halls have a monitor on duty from 11:00 a.m. until curfew(midnight on weekdays and 1:00 a.m. on weekends) located in the lobby of the residence hall.
 Members of the opposite sex are not allowed in any of the living areas of the residence halls or apartments at any time.
 Students are allowed in the residence hall lobbies of the opposite gender from noon until curfew.
 Regardless of gender, all visitors, repair persons, vendors, etc. must sign in at the front desk with the desk monitor or the resident manager before entering the living areas and must sign out at the front desk when leaving the living areas.

 Students, staff and faculty may call the Public Safety Office for an escort from anywhere on campus to any other location on campus after dark.
 Students working off campus may also request escorts back to campus after dark if they make special arrangements.